 Money Goal 7: Start investing now

 Like, right now, right now.
-Again another broken record, but really important stuff.
-This is on the top of every over 60s’ financial regret list.
-They wished they invested sooner.
-The primary reason now is the most important time is 100 percent due to compounding interest.
+I still sound like a broken record, but this is important stuff.
+This tip is on the top of every 60+’s financial regret list.
+They wished they had invested sooner.
+The primary reason now is the most crucial time is completely due to compounding interest.

 Not sure where to begin?
 Nav.it recommends a few options in this article.
-I personally do all of my retirement investing through Betterment, a robot-advisor.
+I personally do all of my retirement investing through Betterment, a robot advisor.
 It’s pretty sweet.
-You’ll get six months with no fees by signing up using this link.
+Sign up with this link for six months with no fees.

 What the pros say: Joseph Hogue, CFA- My Stock Market Basics: “Start investing NOW!
 Stop putting it off until you’re debt free or ‘have’ the money.
 Just investing $50 a month can grow to nearly $100k in 30 years, but you have to start.”